Author: Kyle McCarthy

 The Grand Canyon South Rim

 This area attracts 90% of the park's visitors simply because it's much better developed (most would say overdeveloped), with hotels, motels and fast-food restaurants.
 Some families prefer it because the region's medical clinic, pharmacy and other conveniences are nearby.
-Once you park, your family will be able to walk everywhere and arrange a donkey ride down into the Canyon, short hikes near the rim, and aerial flightseeing tours (more than 8,000 per month during the busy summer season according to Outside magazine).
+Once you park, your family will be able to walk or use the free shuttle buses.
+You can arrange a donkey ride down into the Canyon, short hikes near the rim, and aerial flightseeing tours (more than 8,000 per month during the busy summer season according to Outside magazine).

 The Canyon's most luxurious housing is found in the traditional El Tovar, a ca.1905 classic National Park lodge.
 It's a stately, casual place perched on the rim in Grand Canyon Village, with a good restaurant which welcomes children.
 At the Maswik Lodge and the East or West Yavapai Lodges (West is adjacent to the Visitor's Center, about 1.5 mi/2.4 kms from the rim) you'll find moderately-priced cafeterias and a food court.